 Going south to Busan

-I got up at dawn just in time to see the sunrise over the coast of Japan, the land of the rising sun.
+I got up at dawn just to see the sun rise over the westernmost coast of Japan, the land of the rising sun.
 The ferry arrived in the town of Shimonoseki.
-As we were washed ashore as smelly gaijins, I kind of expected the same harsh treatment as Anjin-san and his crew received in James Clavell’s “Shogun”.
+As we were washed ashore like smelly gaijins, I kind of expected the same harsh treatment as Anjin-san and his crew received in James Clavell’s “Shogun”, but the locals turned out to be extremely friendly.

-But the locals were extremely friendly.
-I tried to my finite vocabulary at the girl behind the counter in a coffee shop, who gave me a large giggle and a small coffee.
-I would have preferred a small giggle with a large coffee, but better luck next time.
+I tried to my meager vocabulary at the girl behind the counter in a coffee shop, who gave me a large giggle and a small coffee.
+I would have preferred a small giggle with a large coffee, so I really need to practice my Japanese.

-Later that day we arrived in sunny Hiroshima.
-Payed 150 yen for a ticket and boarded a tram which took us to Dobashi where we found a hostel, complete with futon mattresses on hard tatami mats.
-I slipped into a very small yukata robe and headed for the large common bathing room in the basement.
+Arrived in sunny Hiroshima.
+Boarded a tram which took us to Dobashi, where we found a hostel.
+The room had futon mattresses on hard tatami mats.
+I slipped into a too small yukata robe and headed for the large common bathing room in the basement.

 Big in Japan

 I went for a stroll through the solemn Peace Park, which was once the busy downtown district of Hiroshima before the atomic bomb detonated on August 6, 1945.
-Walked past the eternal fire and up to the “A-bomb Dome”, one of the very few structures that survived the blast.
+Walked past the eternal fire and up to the Genbaku Dome, one of the very few structures that survived the blast.

-We boarded a ferry to the island Miyajima.
+Boarded a ferry to the island Miyajima.
 It has been worshipped as a divine area and features the well-recognized red torii gate standing in the water.
-I really enjoyed the tranquil atmosphere of the island and tried some sort of strange waffles at a vendor along the village streets.
+I enjoyed the tranquil atmosphere of the island and tried some kind of strange waffles at a vendor along the village streets.

 Eastbound to Kyoto